saeedbrohi/software-Assignment/Paper2/readme.md

 file.
 For each repository, the structural categories are represented as integers, starting at 0 and increased with the next appearing category in chronological build order.

+## RELATED DATA SETS
+This section presents existing data sets of CI build logs and how LogChunks differs from them.

+  + TravisTorrent

+TravisTorrent [3] collects a broad range of metadata about Travis CI builds.
+It combines data accessible through the public Travis CI and GitHub APIs and through GHTorrent [9].
+Similar to LogChunks, among the metadata are the failing test cases.
+However, TravisTorrent obtained these through a manually developed parser, which only supports specific Ruby test runners and Java Maven or JUnit logs.
+Anecdotally, many of the failing tests are at least incomplete and lack validation.
+By contrast, LogChunks provides manually labeled and two-fold cross-validated data of why builds failed, not only for failing tests like TravisTorrent, but for all possible buildfailing errors.

+## FUTURE EXTENSIONS TO LOGCHUNKS
+In this section, they describe current limitations and future improvements of LogChunks and extensions they are planning.
+Chunk as One Consecutive Substring.
+The Chunk contains only one continuous substring of the log text.
+The reason a build failed could be described at multiple locations within the log.
+They propose to extend LogChunks to contain multiple substrings of the log text.
+Include More Repositories and Logs.
+LogChunks encompasses a range of repositories from various main development languages, though only 10 logs from each repository.
+Including more logs and repositories will strengthen LogChunks as the go-to benchmark.
+Classification of the Build Failure Cause.
+Our data set contains no further classification according to the cause of the failure, such as due to tests, compilation or linter errors.
+As researchers are investigating why CI builds fail, a useful extension is to annotate cause of the build failure for each log.
+Other Information Chunks.
+Build log analysis is not limited to the chunk that describes why a build failed.
+LogChunks can be extended with labels for all information that is contained in the build log, such as descriptions of warnings, build infrastructure and more.
+Validation of Search Keywords.
+The keywords LogChunks provides are based on the experience of the authors gained from analyzing around 800 build logs.
+Next, they propose to evaluate whether these keywords would also be used by developers to find the log chunk describing why a build failed.

+                             THE END